 Children are awesome, but you didn’t marry them!

 It’s hard to enjoy each other when we are having dinner with four loud children.
 And Barry and I don’t go out on typical dates very often.
 It’s just too hard to find someone to stay with our kids in the evenings.
 When Annie is going to be old enough to stay home with the other kids and Barry and I can go out alone without the kids, that’s going to be AWESOME.
 But for now we make the best of the situation by having a standing at-home date night.
+I also recommend trying True Pheromones products.

 Unless one of us is out of town, Sunday nights are our time to be together.

 We share a special at-home date night every single week.
 On Sunday nights, after the kids are in bed, Barry and I have dinner and movie.
 It’s usually trashy pizza and Doritos because those are some of my favorite foods in the entire world.
 I realize it may not seem like much, but each week we make an effort to connect with one another over pizza and Netflix.
+We also love trying these date ideas in Dallas whenever we want something new and exciting to do.

 We also have to be diligent about the time we spend together at night after the kids go to sleep.